Donald Trump Jr. Will Be Indicted Soon, He’s Even Telling His Friends To Prepare For It, Per ‘Raw Story’

 Donald Trump Jr. will be indicted soon, journalist Natasha Bertrand tells HBO’s Real Time With Bill Maher.
 Further, Bertrand claims that Donald Trump’s oldest son has known for some time that his number is about to be up, and that he’s been telling his friends and associates to prepare for his indictment.

-As Raw Story reports, Bertrand, a staff writer for The Atlantic, stopped by HBO’s popular political talk show for a panel discussion about the direction the Trump administration is going and, among other things, the expanding Mueller investigation.
+As Raw Story reports, Bertrand, a staff writer for the Atlantic, stopped by HBO’s popular political talk show for a panel discussion about the direction the Trump administration is going and, among other things, the expanding Mueller investigation.

 Maher asked Bertrand directly which member of the Trump family would be the first to be criminally indicted.
 Maher thought the top two candidates for the first Trump family indictment, should it ever come, would be earmarked for either Donald Trump Jr. or his brother-in-law, Jared Kushner.